-Stand Restaurant is the fine dining project of local celebrity chef-duo, Szabina Szulló and Tamás Széll, and follows the success of Stand25, their highly acclaimed casual restaurant inside the Hold Street Market.
-Here too, their success was almost immediate: accolades quickly poured in, and the restaurant won a Michelin star in 2019, less than a year after opening.
+Stand Restaurant is the fine dining project of local celebrity chef-duo, Szabina Szulló and Tamás Széll, and follows the success of Stand25, their acclaimed restaurant on the Buda side of the city.
+Here too, their success was almost immediate: accolades quickly poured in, and the restaurant won two Michelin stars in 2022, within a few years of opening.

-As with Costes and Onyx, Stand uses high-quality local ingredients, and offers some of the usual suspects of haute cusine, including foie gras and venison loin.
-But goulash and the local fish soup (halászlé), typical Hungarian peasant fare, also appear on the eight-course tasting menu.
-The fish soup is especially memorable: it arrives in a deeply flavorful, mildly pungent paprika-laced broth, studded with smoked carp enclosed in a tortellini-like pasta.
-The prettiest dish is the sterlet, a small species of sturgeon, delicately plated with fresh cucumbers, topped with fish roe, and drenched in a luscious clam sauce.
-You can see the meticulous prep work that goes into these elaborate plates by watching the see-through kitchen, where an army of cooks scuttle about.
+It's the updated Hungarian classics that stand out from the eight-course tasting menu.
+It may be a fish soup, a traditional peasant fare in Danubian towns, served in a paprika-laced broth and drizzled with tortellini-like envelopes stuffed with smoked carp.
+The prettiest dish is the sterlet, a small species of sturgeon.
+The delicately rolled-up fish is topped with roe and drenched in a luscious clam sauce.
+You can observe the meticulous prep work that goes into these elaborate plates via the see-through kitchen where an army of cooks scuttle about.

 The eight-course dinner tasting menu will set you back by €200 per person (€300 if you opt for wine pairing).
 The wine program, overseen by head-sommelier János Gervai, a winemaker himself, features bottles from the major Hungarian wine regions.